etsangsplk/protocol/README.md

 See also the list of [contributors](https://github.com/decanus/protocol/contributors) who participated in this project.

+## Versioning

+We use [SemVer](http://semver.org/) for versioning.
+For the versions available, see the [tags on this repository](https://github.com/decanus/protocol/tags).

 ## License

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details